What was your total wedding budget? Please provide a budget breakdown.

 Please describe any handmade, DIY, or personal items.

-We also had a birdcage with two doves hanging in the tree that we got married under.
+- We also had a birdcage with two doves hanging in the tree that we got married under.
 When my grandpa passed away all of the granddaughters got white doves.
-So, it was very special to me to have him there for me on my big day.

 Did you include any family heirlooms or special traditions?